Standard Precautions, Transmission Based, Surgical Asepsis: NCLEX-RN

 - Skin, including that on the hands, cannot be sterilized; they can only be sanitized.

 - Nurses and other health care providers must stop all procedures and treatments and then begin all over again whenever a break in surgical asepsis or medical asepsis occurs.

 - Nurses, including licensed practical and registered nurses, can perform treatments and procedures that require surgical and/or medical asepsis.
 Nursing assistants and other unlicensed assistive staff cannot perform treatments or procedures that require surgical asepsis; these unlicensed staff can only perform treatments or procedures that require medical asepsis.

-Medical asepsis, also referred to as clean technique, is the infection control principle and practice that decreases the spread of infection.
+Medical asepsis also referred to as a clean technique, is the infection control principle and practice that decreases the spread of infection.
 Medical asepsis reduces the number of pathogenic microorganisms and it also impairs the proliferation and growth of microorganisms.

 Unlike medical asepsis, surgical asepsis, also referred to as surgical technique, eliminates all microorganisms.

 The principles and techniques of surgical asepsis are applied when the skin is not intact and also when internal areas of the body are being entered, cared for, or treated.
 Surgical asepsis is used for wound care, during all invasive procedures including surgical procedures and other invasive procedures such as endoscopy, for the administration of intravenous medications, for wound care, and for the insertion of an indwelling urinary catheter as well as other internally placed tubes like central lines and peripheral intravenous lines.